After a few years of working toward it, I’ve finally collected all the first party ‘small box’ Famicom games.

 The new view from the second floor bathroom was… something.

 Heading through the back to get to the final floor, apparently there was a Sauna (セウナ)?

 Right at the top, the ceiling was collapsing, parts literally fell just as I walked past this section.

 Heading down via the external spiral staircase.

 One last look on the ground floor led to Nuka Cola success!
-I found some mini bottles in a small refrigerator for the special gift!
+I found some mini bottles in a small refrigerator.
 Use by date: 19 May 2011…

 Probably the saddest scene was right up the top of the town.
 This was a new estate – six years ago.